A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

-In general, for arbitrary salt mixtures, and with other partitioning effects besides pure electrostatics, it is advisable to return to a Boltzmann equation for each ion, Eq.~\eqref{eq_Donnan_1}, in combination with electroneutrality in the membrane.
-In further model extensions, we can include how the membrane charge is a function of pH or of the concentration of other ions, such as the \ce{Ca^2+}-concentration just in the membrane (in case these ions adsorb), and these ion concentrations in turn depend on the Donnan potential, thus on \textit{X}.
-Also other acid-base associations between ions can be included, such as the protonation of an ion, to go from a basic to acidic state, such as \ce{NH3} associating with an \ce{H+}-ion to \ce{NH4+}, of which the distribution depends on pK and local pH~\cite{Hwang_1987}.
-Furthermore, mass transport effects across the channels (especially for solutions with three or more types of ions) will lead to ion concentrations just outside the membrane (which are the concentrations that are used in the Donnan equilibria) that are different from the channel-averaged concentrations at that \textit{z}-position.
-Also transmembrane water flow can be of importance, because it `pushes' ions away from the membrane surface, or pulls them in, and thus also modifies ion concentrations just next to the membrane.
-All in all, in detailed modelling of an ED cell, the above simplified equations must always be critically evaluated to ascertain whether they are sufficiently accurate for the situation under study.
+In general, for multi-ionic salt mixtures, and when we also include the partition coeffcient, $\Phi_i$, possibly different between all ions, it is advisable to return to a Boltzmann equation for each ion, Eq.~\eqref{eq_Donnan_1}, and solve that in combination with electroneutrality in the membrane.
+In further model extensions, we can include how membrane charge is a function of pH, or of the concentration of other ions, such as the \ce{Ca^2+}-concentration just in the membrane (in case these ions adsorb), and these ion concentrations in turn depend on the Donnan potential, thus on \textit{X}.
+Also other acid-base associations between ions can be included, such as the protonation of an ion, for instance \ce{NH3} that can react to \ce{NH4+}, with the distribution between these two species depending on pK and local pH~\cite{Hwang_1987}.
+Furthermore, concentration profiles across the width of the channels (especially for solutions with three or more types of ions) result in ion concentrations just outside the membrane (which are the concentrations that are used in the Donnan equilibria) that can be quite different from the channel-averaged concentrations at that \textit{z}-position.
+Other extensions are transmembrane water flow, which also modifies ion concentrations just next to the membrane.
+Thus, the simplified model explained in this section typically does not suffice for practical conditions.

-Now we can finally add up all eight voltages to obtain one final equation.
-The result shown next assumes that c- and d-channels have the same width, $L\s{ch}$, and we already discussed the assumption that each membrane has the same charge \textit{X} and the same transport properties, thus the same $k\s{m}$.
+For the ideal model that we consider, we can now add up all eight voltages, and obtain one final equation for voltage $V\s{cp}$ as function of current density \textit{I}.
+The results shown next assume that c- and d-channels have the same width, $L\s{ch}$, and we already discussed the assumption that each membrane has the same charge density, $|{X}|$, and the same transport properties, thus the same $k^*_\text{m}$.
 We then arrive at

-where $c\s{c}$, $c\s{d}$ and current density \textit{I} are all \textit{z}-dependent.
-The placements of the factors `2' at the end of this equation may seem counterintuitive, with one in the numerator, one in the denominator, but they are correct.
-We can use Eq.~\eqref{eq_ED_IV_1} to derive the current at the inlet of the stack (or, cell pair), because then both $c\s{c}$ and $c\s{d}$ are equal to $c\s{f}$, and thus all Donnan effects disappear, and we obtain

-which includes two (actually four) resistances in series at each \textit{z}-position in an ED stack, namely the resistance in each channel and in each membrane.
-Each resistance is the inverse of a conductivity, and these are respectively $2 k\s{ch} c\s{f}$ and $k\s{m} |X|$ (both with units mol/m\textsuperscript{2}/s).